suncoast-devs/handbook/lessons/css-responsive/building-html-css-mobile-first.md

 order: 4
 ---

-In this section we will build a page to display the members of our team and some paragraphs of text about them.
+In this section, we will build a page to display the members of our team and some paragraphs of text about them.

 Here is a sketch of the site we will make: